WWE Bad Blood: History

 Bad Blood was first held as an In Your House pay-per-view (PPV) event.
 In Your House was a series of monthly PPVs first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its major PPVs and were sold at a lower cost.
 Badd Blood: In Your House was the 18th In Your House event and took place on October 5, 1997, at the Kiel Center in St. Louis, Missouri.
-The event was notable for introducing the Hell in a Cell match.
+The event was notable for introducing the Hell in a Cell match and the debut of Kane.

 In May 2002, the WWF was renamed to World Wrestling Entertainment (WWE) as a result of a lawsuit from the World Wildlife Fund over the "WWF" initialism.
 Also around this time, the promotion held a draft that split its roster into two distinctive brands of wrestling, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
-In 2003, WWE reinstated Bad Blood as its own PPV (with the stylization being "Bad Blood" instead of the previous "Badd Blood") to replace the previously annual King of the Ring PPV; King of the Ring ceased being produced as a PPV, but the titular tournament continued to be produced periodically.
+In 2003, WWE reinstated Bad Blood as its own PPV (with the stylization being "Bad Blood" instead of the previous "Badd Blood") to replace the previously annual King of the Ring PPV; King of the Ring ceased being produced as a PPV (until 2024), but the titular tournament continued to be produced periodically.
 To coincide with the brand extension, both the 2003 and 2004 Bad Blood events, which were both held in June, exclusively featured wrestlers from the Raw brand.
 Like the original event, the 2003 and 2004 events featured a Hell in a Cell match as the main event.
 After the 2004 event, however, Bad Blood was discontinued and doubly replaced by One Night Stand and Vengeance; the latter had also moved into the June slot as The Great American Bash moved into the July slot that Vengeance previously held.

 In March 2017, WWE announced that it would be reviving Bad Blood to be held on July 9, 2017, from the XL Center in Hartford, Connecticut.
 However, these plans were scrapped in favor of an event titled Great Balls of Fire.
+After 20 years since the last Bad Blood event, WWE announced that Bad Blood would in fact return and be held at the State Farm Arena in Atlanta, Georgia on October 5, 2024, the 27-year anniversary of the first Bad Blood.
+Like the previous editions, the 2024 event also featured the Hell in a Cell match but it opened that year's show instead of closing it.
+This would also be the first Bad Blood to air via WWE's livestreaming platforms, a medium that WWE began using in 2014.
+The event also featured wrestlers from both Raw and SmackDown as WWE's pay-per-view and livestreaming events have featured wrestlers from both since 2018.